If you know these things, blessed are you if you do them. John 13:17

 12 Abner sent messengers to David on his behalf, saying, “Whose is the land?” and saying, “Make your alliance with me, and my hand will be with you, to bring all Israel around to you.”

 13 He said, “Good.
 I will make a treaty with you, but one thing I require of you.
-That is, you will not see my face unless you first bring Michal, Saul’s daughter, when you come to see my face.”
+That is, you will not see my face unless you first bring Michal, Saul’s daughter, when you come to see me.”

 14 David sent messengers to Ishbosheth, Saul’s son, saying, “Deliver my wife, Michal, to me, whom I was given to marry for 100 Philistine foreskins.”

-15 Ishbosheth sent and took her from her husband, from Paltiel the son of Laish.
+15 Ishbosheth sent for her and took her from her husband, from Paltiel the son of Laish.
 16 Her husband went with her, weeping as he went, and followed her to Bahurim.
 Then Abner said to him, “Go!
 Return!” and he returned.
 17 Abner had communication with the elders of Israel, saying, “In times past, you sought for David to be king over you.
-18 Now then do it; for the Lord has spoken of David, saying, ‘By the hand of my servant David, I will save my people Israel out of the hand of the Philistines, and out of the hand of all their enemies.’ ”
+18 Now then do it, for the Lord has spoken of David, saying, ‘By the hand of my servant David, I will save my people Israel from the hand of the Philistines and from the hand of all their enemies.’ ”

-19 Abner also spoke in the ears of Benjamin: and Abner went also to speak in the ears of David in Hebron all that seemed good to Israel, and to the whole house of Benjamin.
+19 Abner also spoke in the ears of Benjamin, and Abner went also to speak in the ears of David in Hebron, all that seemed good to Israel and to the whole house of Benjamin.
 20 So Abner came to David to Hebron, and twenty men with him.
-David made Abner and the men who were with him a feast.
-21 Abner said to David, “I will arise and go, and will gather all Israel to my lord the king, that they may make a covenant with you, and that you may reign over all that your heart desires.”
-David sent Abner away; and he went in peace.
+David gave a feast for Abner and the men who were with him.
+21 Abner said to David, “I will arise and go and will gather all Israel to my lord the king, that they may make a covenant with you, and that you may reign over all that your heart desires.”
+David sent Abner away, and he went in peace.

 Joab Murders Abner

-22 David’s servants and Joab came from a raid, and brought in a great plunder with them; but Abner was not with David in Hebron; for he had sent him away, and he had gone in peace.
+22 David’s servants and Joab came from a raid and brought in a great plunder with them, but Abner was not with David in Hebron because David had sent him away, and he had gone in peace.
 23 When Joab and all the army who was with him had come, they told Joab, “Abner the son of Ner came to the king, and he has sent him away, and he has gone in peace.”

-24 Then Joab came to the king, and said, “What have you done?
+24 Then Joab came to the king and said, “What have you done?
 Abner came to you.
 Why is it that you have sent him away, and he is already gone?
 25 You know Abner the son of Ner.
-He came to deceive you, and to know your going out and your coming in, and to know all that you do.”
+He came to deceive you, and to know when you come and go, and to know everything that you are doing.”

-26 When Joab had come out from David, he sent messengers after Abner, and they brought him back from the well of Sirah; but David didn’t know it.
-27 When Abner was returned to Hebron, Joab took him aside into the middle of the gate to speak with him quietly, and struck him there in the body, so that he died, for the blood of Asahel his brother.
-28 Afterward, when David heard it, he said, “I and my kingdom are guiltless before the Lord forever of the blood of Abner the son of Ner.
-29 Let it fall on the head of Joab, and on all his father’s house.
-Let there not fail from the house of Joab one who has a discharge, or who is a leper, or who leans on a staff, or who falls by the sword, or who lacks bread.”
-30 So Joab and Abishai his brother killed Abner, because he had killed their brother Asahel at Gibeon in the battle.
+26 When Joab had come out from David, he sent messengers after Abner, and they brought him back from the well of Sirah, but David was not aware of it.
+27 When Abner had returned to Hebron, Joab took him aside into the middle of the gate to speak with him quietly, and struck him there in the stomach, so that he died, for the blood of Asahel his brother.
+28 Afterward, when David heard it, he said, “I and my kingdom are without guilt before the Lord forever for the blood of Abner the son of Ner.
+29 Let it fall on the head of Joab and on all his father’s house.
+Let there not fail from the house of Joab to have one who has a discharge, or who is a leper, or who leans on a staff, or who falls by the sword, or who lacks bread.”
+30 So Joab and Abishai his brother killed Abner because he had killed their brother Asahel at Gibeon in the battle.

 David Mourns for Abner

-31 David said to Joab, and to all the people who were with him, “Tear your clothes, and clothe yourselves with sackcloth, and mourn in front of Abner.”
+31 David said to Joab and to all the people who were with him, “Tear your clothes and clothe yourselves with sackcloth and mourn in front of Abner.”
 King David followed the bier.
-32 They buried Abner in Hebron; and the king lifted up his voice, and wept at Abner’s grave; and all the people wept.
+32 They buried Abner in Hebron.
+The king raised his voice and wept at Abner’s grave, and all the people wept.

-36 All the people took notice of it, and it pleased them; as whatever the king did pleased all the people.
+36 All the people took notice of it, and it pleased them, as whatever the king did pleased all the people.
 37 So all the people and all Israel understood that day that it was not of the king to kill Abner the son of Ner.
-38 The king said to his servants, “Don’t you know that a prince and a great man has fallen today in Israel?
+38 The king said to his servants, “Don’t you know that a ruler and a great man has fallen today in Israel?
 39 I am weak today, though anointed king.
 These men, the sons of Zeruiah are too hard for me.
-May the Lord reward the evildoer according to his wickedness.”
+May the Lord pay back the evildoer according to his wickedness.”

 Jesus Washes the Disciples’ Feet

-1 Now before the feast of the Passover, Jesus, knowing that his time had come that he would depart from this world to the Father, having loved his own who were in the world, he loved them to the end.
-2 During supper, the devil having already put into the heart of Judas Iscariot, Simon’s son, to betray him, 3 Jesus, knowing that the Father had given all things into his hands, and that he came from God, and was going to God, 4 arose from supper, and laid aside his outer garments.
+1 Now before the feast of the Passover, Jesus knew that his time had come that he would depart from this world to the Father.
+Having loved his own who were in the world, he loved them to the end.
+2 During supper, the devil, having already put into the heart of Judas Iscariot, Simon’s son, to betray him, 3 Jesus knew that the Father had given all things into his hands and that he came from God and was going to God.
+4 He arose from supper and laid aside his outer garments.
 He took a towel and wrapped a towel around his waist.

-7 Jesus answered him, “You don’t know what I am doing now, but you will understand later.”
+7 Jesus answered him, “You do not know what I am doing now, but you will understand later.”

 8 Peter said to him, “You will never wash my feet!”

-Jesus answered him, “If I don’t wash you, you have no part with me.”
+Jesus answered him, “If I do not wash you, you have no part with me.”

-9 Simon Peter said to him, “Lord, not my feet only, but also my hands and my head!”10 Jesus said to him, “Someone who has bathed only needs to have his feet washed, but is completely clean.
+9 Simon Peter said to him, “Lord, not my feet only, but also my hands and my head!”
+10 Jesus said to him, “Someone who has bathed only needs to have his feet washed, but is completely clean.
 You are clean, but not all of you.”
-11 For he knew him who would betray him, therefore he said, “You are not all clean.”
+11 For he knew him who would betray him.
+This is why he said, “You are not all clean.”

 Jesus Predicts His Betrayal

 18 I do not speak concerning all of you.
-I know whom I have chosen.
-But that the Scripture may be fulfilled, ‘He who eats bread with me has lifted up his heel against me.’
-19 From now on, I tell you before it happens, that when it happens, you may believe that I am he.
+I know whom I have chosen, but that the Scripture may be fulfilled, ‘He who eats bread with me has lifted up his heel against me.’
+19 From now on, I am telling you before it happens, so that when it happens, you may believe that I am he.
 20 Most certainly I tell you, he who receives whomever I send, receives me; and he who receives me, receives him who sent me.”

 21 When Jesus had said this, he was troubled in spirit, and testified, “Most certainly I tell you that one of you will betray me.”

 22 The disciples looked at one another, perplexed about whom he spoke.
-23 One of his disciples, whom Jesus loved, was at the table, leaning against Jesus’ breast.
-24 Simon Peter therefore beckoned to him, and said to him, “Tell us who it is of whom he speaks.”
+23 One of his disciples, whom Jesus loved, was at the table, leaning against Jesus’ chest.
+24 Simon Peter therefore beckoned to him and said to him, “Tell us who it is of whom he speaks.”

 26 Jesus therefore answered, “It is he to whom I will give this piece of bread when I have dipped it.”
 So when he had dipped the piece of bread, he gave it to Judas, the son of Simon Iscariot.
 27 After the piece of bread, then Satan entered into him.